 What is Orbit inclination?

 Consider the orbit of a satellite to be a disc or a plane.
 If this plane passes through the equator of Earth, or if it coincides with a plane that passes through the equator, the orbit has an inclination of zero degrees.
 The inclination angle is 0.
-It is represented by the letter i.
+The letter i represents the angle of inclination.

 - Equatorial orbit – Orbits with i = 0.
 (Special case i = 180, what do you think this would imply?
 We will talk about this later)